Privacy

 The short version

-• · You can claim, edit, or suppress your guest profile; you can delete your account.
+- · You can ask us to remove a guest credit that names you, and you can delete your account.

 1. Who we are